kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 There are many ways to split a text and the right method depends on the user and problem you're trying to solve.
 For example, you can split a long book by chapters, sections, paragraphs, or even sentences.
 Each of these methods has its own advantages and can be chosen based on the context of the task at hand.
 Some of the common methods of chunking are:

 1.  **Fixed Size Chunking:** This is the most crude and simplest method of segmenting the text.
 It breaks down the text into chunks of a specified number of characters, regardless of their content or structure.
 For example, you might split a text by keeping a maximum of 500 characters in each chunk.
+Instead of characters, you can also use tokens as the unit of chunking.
+If you're not familiar with what tokens are, don't worry, we'll cover that in the next section.

 2.  **Recursive Chunking:** This method recursively splits the text into chunks until a desired context size is achieved.
 For example, it can first try to split a text by paragraphs.
 If any paragraph is still too long, it can further split it by lines or any other method defined by the user.

 3.  **Document-specific Chunking:** Each document has its own structure.
-Rather than using a fixed number of characters or a recursive process, this method creates chunks that align with the logical sections of the document, like paragraphs or subsections.
+Rather than using a fixed number of characters or a recursive process, this method creates chunks that align with the logical sections of the document, like headings or paragraphs or subsections.
 For example, if the document contains programming code, it makes sense to ensure that functions or classes are not split in between chunks.

 There are other methods like Semantic chunking, token-based chunking, agent-based chunking, etc. You can even write your own functions to define the right approach.

 Coming back to the original problem, we wanted to split the book into smaller chunks and only pass the relevant chunks as context.
 You might notice an immediate issue here: How do we find the right chunks to use as the context?
-Because, if we already knew where the answer is in the book, we might not even need the chatbot.
+You can have thousands of chunks and if you already knew where the answer is in the book, we might not even need the chatbot.
 To understand this, we first need to understand the concept of *Embeddings*.

 ### Embeddings